smirnoffmg/telegraph/README.md

 ### More Examples

-For more examples on how to use this client, please refer to the [telegraph_example.go](telegraph_example.go) file.
+For more examples on how to use this client, please refer to the [examples](examples) file.

 ## Testing